How to back up Mac without Time Machine

 For years, Apple's native Time Machine backup software was the first port of call for users looking to secure their data against hard drive failure.

-With Time Machine, you can protect your files for free, automatically once configured, with relative ease.
-But while Time Machine gets the job done, its reliance on local storage, for many Mac users, isn't enough, leaving more and more people asking, "how to back up Mac without Time Machine?"
+With Time Machine, you can protect your files free of charge, automatically, and with relative ease.
+But while Time Machine gets the job done, its reliance on local storage, for many Mac users, isn't enough leaving some of you wondering...
+"How to back up your Mac without Time Machine?"

 Here's an overview of some of the Time Machine pros and cons: